What Is Attachment

 An attachment style is the pattern of behavior a child develops to maintain attachment with their caretaker.
-These infant attachment patterns developed in early childhood can be categorized into four main attachment styles:
+These infant attachment patterns developed in early childhood in response to their caregiver’s behavior can be categorized into four styles of attachment2:

-In the 1980s, social psychologists Cindy Hazan and Phillip Shaver found parallel attachment styles in adult relationships2 and proposed the adult attachment theory based on Bowlby’s theory.
-They found that individual differences observed in infant attachment are manifested the same way as those in adult attachment.
+In the 1980s, social psychologists Cindy Hazan and Phillip Shaver found parallel attachment styles in adult relationships3,4 and proposed an extension to Bowlby’s attachment theory.
+They found that individual differences observed in infant attachment are manifested similarly to those in adult attachment.

 The four adult attachment styles are:

-These representations, called the internal working models, shape how they perceive themselves and the world around them.
-The models influence the child’s personalities, interpersonal styles, and how they handle their negative emotions in predictable ways.
+The representations created out of these relationships are called the internal working model.
+They shape how one perceives themselves and the world around them.
+The models influence the child’s personalities, interpersonal styles, and how children handle their negative emotions in predictable ways.

-Those who believe that the world is a positive place will be able to rely on other people to help them cope with their emotions.
+For instance, those who believe that the world is a positive place will be able to rely on other people to help them cope with their emotional needs.
 But those who believe the world cannot support them will feel left on their own to cope.
 Therefore, individual differences in perceptions will affect their behavior and mental health.

 In other words, early attachment experiences with caregivers set the foundation for how a person builds relationships as an adult.

-However, studies have found that attachment styles in the child parent domain are only moderately related to those in the romantic relationship domain.
-The stability of attachment can change over a child’s life given certain environmental changes9.
+However, studies have found that attachment styles in the child-parent domain are only moderately related to those in the romantic relationship domain.
+The stability of attachment can change over a child’s life given certain environmental changes11.

 How To Determine One’s Attachment Style